Skip to main content

 Grace College School of Business VITA Program to Provide Free ‘Curbside’ Tax Returns

-The Grace College School of Business prepares for its fourteenth year of the Volunteer Income Tax Assistance (VITA) program.
-The program, sponsored by United Way of Kosciusko County and the Gordon Institute of Enterprise Development at Grace College, provides free tax preparation to elderly, disabled and lower-income individuals filing a basic tax return.
-This year, the school will conduct the returns “curbside.”
-Participants can pull up to the lower level parking lot of the Manahan Orthopaedic Capital Center (MOCC), 610 Wooster Rd., Winona Lake, Monday, Feb.
-6 through Thursday, March 30.
+The Grace College School of Business prepares for its fifteenth year of the Volunteer Income Tax Assistance (VITA) program.
+The program, sponsored by the Gordon Institute of Enterprise Development, provides free tax preparation to elderly, disabled and low-income individuals filing a basic tax return.
+This year, the school will conduct the returns curbside with a limited number of in-person appointments.
+Participants can pull up to the lower level parking lot of the Manahan Orthopedic Capital Center (MOCC), 610 Wooster Rd., Winona Lake, Monday, Feb.
+5 through Saturday, Mar.
+30.

-Back by popular demand, the VITA schools program will be conducted as a drop-off service.
-When a VITA participant pulls up to the MOCC, a Grace student will come to the car, receive all of the necessary documents and take them inside to the tax preparers.
-Once the taxes are filed and complete, the participant will be notified to pick them up.
+The VITA program will be conducted curbside with a limited number of in-person appointments.
+When a VITA participant pulls up to the MOCC, a Grace student will come to their car, receive all necessary tax documents, and take them inside to the tax preparers.
+While the taxes are being completed and quality reviewed, participants can wait in their cars, stay inside the MOCC, or run errands.

-Each student enrolled in the Grace College Federal Income Tax class is required to volunteer with VITA for 20 hours, but all business students are able to earn practicum credits through volunteering.
+Each student enrolled in the Grace College “Introduction to Tax” class is required to volunteer with VITA for 15 hours, but all business students are able to earn practicum credits through volunteering.

 VITA appointments can be made via phone at (574) 372-5160, or email at vitataxes@grace.edu.
 Appointments are available on Mondays from 5 – 8 p.m., Wednesdays and Thursdays from 1 – 4 p.m., and Saturdays from 9 a.m. – 12 p.m.